DevilishSpirits/arcollect/webext-adder/README.md

 * `source` is the artwork URL.
 Caution !
 This is a key in the database, reformat `window.location` in a way that the same artwork always have the same URL.
 * `rating` is the artwork rating.
 See the schema explanation of `artworks` table in file [init.sql](https://github.com/DevilishSpirits/arcollect/blob/master/sql/init.sql).
 * `postdate` is the UNIX timestamp of when the artworks has been posted (optional).
+* `license` is the license SPDX identifier **be extremely careful about it!** Do not set it if the website does not have a clever way to retrieve it or is known to be innacurate.
 * `data` is the artwork file itself in base64 encoding or an `https://` link to the image (`http://` won't be supported).
 * `thumbnail` is the image thumbnail to show for non image type artworks.
 Same format as `data`.